amazon-connect/amazon-connect-streams/Documentation.md

   Streams only needs ChatJS when it is being used for chat.
 Note that when including ChatJS, it must be imported after StreamsJS, or there will be AWS SDK issues (ChatJS relies on the ConnectParticipant Service, which is not in the Streams AWS SDK).
+* If you are using task functionalities you must include [TaskJS](https://github.com/amazon-connect/amazon-connect-taskjs).
+TaskJS should be imported after Streams.
 * If you'd like access to the WebRTC session to further customize the softphone experience you can use [connect-rtc-js](https://github.com/aws/connect-rtc-js).
 Please refer to the connect-rtc-js readme for detailed instructions on integrating connect-rtc-js with Streams.